-This decadent dessert is also the perfect excuse to whip up some Easy Homemade Whipped Cream.
-There’s just something about that extra bit of sweetness that makes a good cheesecake feel like a total celebration.
-You deserve that extra dollop!
+This recipe is also the perfect excuse to make a quick batch of my Easy Homemade Whipped Cream.
+Adding that extra dollop of sweetness makes the whole dessert feel like a real celebration!

 Jump to: